phatak-dev/draft_book/programmer_setup/conclusion.md

 This section has given essential devices and softwares to start with.
 Use it as a starting point and explore more essential tools by yourself.

-Happy reading, coding and fun.
+Happy reading, coding and fun :)